catboost/catboost/catboost/tutorials/advanced_tutorials/catboost_model_export_as_python_code_tutorial.md

 ## Troubleshooting

 Q: Generated model results differ from native model when categorical features present
-A: Please check the CityHash version 1 is used.
-Exact required revision of [Python CityHash library](%5BCityHash%20library%5D%28https://github.com/Amper/cityhash/tree/4f02fe0ba78d4a6d1735950a9c25809b11786a56%29).
+A: Please check that the CityHash version 1 is used.
+Exact required revision of [Python CityHash library](https://github.com/Amper/cityhash/tree/4f02fe0ba78d4a6d1735950a9c25809b11786a56%29).
 There is also proper CityHash implementation in [Catboost repository](https://github.com/catboost/catboost/tree/master/library/python/cityhash).
 This is due other versions of CityHash may produce different hash code for the same string.